1. Home

 Reduce Expenses

 Many legal professionals will agree that settling a legal dispute can be far less expensive than litigation.
-A lawsuit involves pleadings, motions, discovery, pre-trial hearings, status conferences, case evaluations, jury selection, trial preparation, a trial, post-trial, motions, appeals, etc. Time, and financial commitments, as well as risk of financial exposure, act as great motivators for negotiating a settlement.
+A lawsuit involves pleadings, motions, discovery, pre-trial hearings, status conferences, case evaluations, jury selection, trial preparation, a trial, post-trial motions, appeals, etc. Time and financial commitments, as well as the risk of financial exposure, act as great motivators for negotiating a settlement.

 Manage Risk